Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

 Tourism

-Montenegro’s attractive and unique environment, including 300 kilometer-long coastline and its spectacular mountainous northern region, is the engine that drives the tourism sector which accounts for close to 25 percent of GDP.
+Montenegro’s attractive and unique environment, including 300 kilometer-long coastline and its spectacular mountainous northern region, is the engine that drives the tourism sector.
+Tourism accounts for close to 30 percent of GDP.
 The sale of formerly state-owned land has triggered a wave of foreign investment in large-scale tourism and hospitality centers.

 Infrastructure

 Montenegro is planning major upgrades to its airports, road network, and rail lines.
 In 2014, the Government of Montenegro selected the Chinese company China Road and Bridge Corporation (CRBC) to construct a 41-kilometer section of the national highway that opened in July 2022.
-This section connects Podgorica with the north of the country, and after the conclusion of the remaining four phases, with the Serbian border.
+This section connects Podgorica with the north of the country.
+After the conclusion of the remaining four phases, the highway will ultimately connect to the Serbian border.
 Construction of the first phase cost the country around USD 1 billion.
 In addition, the Government of Montenegro has discussed plans to develop the Adriatic-Ionian Highway (the so-called “East-West” Corridor), which will include approximately 105 kilometers of highway connecting Croatia, Montenegro, and Albania.

 Energy

-The Government of Montenegro began operation of an undersea electricity transmission cable to Italy in December 2019.
-Additionally, there are several ongoing renewable and fossil fuel energy projects around the country, including an ecological reconstruction of the existing block of the coal-fired thermal plant in Pljevlja; development of a 170 MW hydropower plant on the Komarnica River, and construction of a 200 MW solar power plant in Ulcinj.
+The Government of Montenegro completed a two-way underwater electricity cable to export power to Italy in December 2019 that enables both imports and exports of electricity.
+The 850 million dollar project included a 433-kilometer-long tunnel approximately 1,200 meters below the Adriatic Sea surface..
+Other energy projects include the ecologically controversial refurbishment of the coal-fired thermal plant in Pljevlja in partnership with People’s Republic of China (PRC) company Dongfang Electric Corporation that began in April 2022, as well as the development of a 55-megawatt wind power plant in Gvozd, a project supported by the European Bank for Reconstruction and Development (EBRD) with construction planned to begin in 2023.
 In late 2013, Montenegro invited international oil and gas companies to bid on licenses to explore and develop offshore oil and gas blocksbased on seismic data that showed favorable conditions for hydrocarbon deposits off Montenegro’s deep-water coast.
 The GoM has signed concession agreements with two consortia: the Italian-Russian consortium Eni/Novatek for four blocks and the Greek-British consortium Energean oil/Mediterranean oil & gas for one block.
 The exploratory offshore oil and gas drilling began in March 2021, with preliminary results indicating that the drill site is not feasible for exploitation.
 Wind energy represents a growing source of renewable energy production, with wind farms at Krnovo and Mozura in operation, and several new projects in development.